storybookjs/marko/docs/workflows/build-pages-with-storybook.md

 If you are using a provider that supplies data via the context, you can wrap your story in a decorator that supplies a mocked version of that provider.
 For example, in the [Screens](https://www.learnstorybook.com/intro-to-storybook/react/en/screen/) chapter of Learn Storybook we mock a Redux provider with mock data.

-Additionally there may be addons that supply such providers and nice APIs to set the data they provide.
+Additionally, there may be addons that supply such providers and nice APIs to set the data they provide.
 For instance [`storybook-addon-apollo-client`](https://www.npmjs.com/package/storybook-addon-apollo-client) provides this API:

 ```js
 // my-component-with-query.story.js